openapi-processor/openapi-processor-spring/docs/processor/requestbody.md

               type: string
 ```

-that the generatr will convert to the interface:
+that the processor will convert to the interface:

 ```java
     package generated.api;